yusinto/ld-scheduler/README.md

      * taskType is killSwitch
      * value is true (kill switch on) or false (kill switch off)
      * targetDeploymentDateTime must be in the format of YYYY-MM-DD HH:mm
-     * description is a textual description of the purpose of the flag for human readability
+     * description is a textual string for the purpose of human readability

     The screenshot below is an example configuration: